sjeybert/hotel-reservation/README.md

 #Hotel Reservation App

 ##Introduction
-This is Project 1 of the Udacity Java Programmer Program.
+This is Project 1 of Udacity's Java Programming course.
 The objective of the project is to build a "Hotel Reservation" app, covering the fundamentals of the Java programming language.
 The app runs on the command line and be launched by executing the `main` method on the `src/HotelApplication` class.

 ##App Features